-Matouk Bassiouny & Hennawy is a leading, full-service MENA region law firm with offices in Egypt (Matouk Bassiouny & Hennawy), the United Arab Emirates (Matouk Bassiouny), Sudan (Matouk Bassiouny in association with AIH Law Firm) and Algeria (Matouk Bassiouny in association with SH-Avocats), as well as a country desk covering its Libya practice.
-The firm's attorneys specialise in advising multinationals, corporations, financial institutions and governmental entities on all legal aspects of investing and private parties, lenders and consultancy firms.
+Mahmoud S. Bassiouny is the regional managing partner of Matouk Bassiouny and head of the firm's finance and projects group.
+He advises major oil and gas players, public and private parties, lenders, and consultancy firms.
 Mahmoud has extensive experience in matters of security creation and perfection across various sectors, including aviation, real estate development, heavy industries, and power and infrastructure.
-His experience in trade and project finance and in the oil and gas industry has earned him the trust of large commercial banks, export credit agencies and major players in the energy industry, such as HSBC, US EXIM and Union Fenosa Gas.
+His experience in trade and project finance and in the oil and gas industry has earned him the trust of large commercial banks, export credit agencies, and major players in the energy industry, such as HSBC, US EXIM, and Union Fenosa Gas.